 - So in Taoism, we patiently teach a person how to rely on their nature.

-Case 3: Therapists and Guru’s often base their lifestyle on helping others so they ironically can become dependent on their students or clients.
-This is a major problem since at first many teachers who might be good up front, end up holding on too tightly to those they help.
+Case 3: Therapists and gurus often base their lifestyle on helping others, so they ironically can become dependent on their students or clients.
+This is a major problem since many teachers who might be good upfront end up holding on too tightly to those they help.

-So understand this: ultimately in enlightenment, you are learning how to accept yourself.
+To understand this: ultimately, in enlightenment, you are learning how to accept yourself.
 The path into a centered, balanced lifestyle isn’t always intuitive.
 If your centering is based on another, then know it’s merely another stepping stone towards finding yourself.

 To become the potential that represents… You.